Kandi Burruss Lawsuit: ‘RHOA’ Star Refuses To Speak Out On Wage Lawsuit

 “Defendants did not willfully violate the Fair Labor Standards Act because any acts or omissions giving rise to this action were reasonable, undertaken in good faith, and were not undertaken with reckless disregard as to whether such actions or omissions violated the FLSA,” the response reads, adding, “Defendants cannot be liable for liquidated damages.”

-Burruss quickly pointed out in her Bravo blog recently that she couldn’t talk about the drama because there was a pending lawsuit, but she should win this lawsuit if she didn’t violate the Fair Labor Standards Act.
+Burruss quickly pointed out on her Bravo blog recently that she couldn’t talk about the drama because there was a pending lawsuit, but she should win this lawsuit if she didn’t violate the Fair Labor Standards Act.
 And maybe Phaedra knew she couldn’t win the case, as she passed on the offer.

 What do you think of Kandi Burruss’ decision to file a response to the lawsuit?
 Are you surprised that Johnnie is indeed suing Burruss for the money she paid him over three years?

-[Featured Image by Moses Robinson/Getty Images for Ford Neighborhood Awards]
+[Featured Image by Moses Robinson/Getty Images]